-To find out more, try a class or enrol; call Helen Frais on (0113) 268 0899 or email firstname.lastname@example.org.
+To find out more, call Ellie Ruhan on (0113) 268 0899 or email firstname.lastname@example.org.

 Few English words come from modern Hebrew vocabulary, but many words come from the Hebrew of the Bible, including amen, hallelujah, and hosanna.
 In addition, many common names are of Biblical origin, including Adam, Daniel, David, Deborah, Dinah, Joseph, Miriam, and Rebecca.
 Some words that we think of as Yiddish actually come from Hebrew vocabulary, including maven, chutzpah, and schlemiel.

 Of the 22 Hebrew consonants, five take a different form when they occur at the end of a word.